Free Car Insurance Comparison

 Notably, USAA and Nationwide P&C are both about $1,000 LESS than the state average.

-How far you commute and the mileage of that commute factor into your rates for certain companies.
+How far you commute and the mileage of that commute factor into your rates for certain companies, though it is not the only factor considered by companies.

 |Company||Commute and Annual Mileage||Annual Average|